tashevv/Tree-Structure-Generator/README.md

 # Tree-Structure-Generator

-A python script that generates a tree view structure in text with a given path.
+A python script that generates a tree view structure in text from a given path.

 tree_generator/\
 └── main.py